xwcamor/blog_main_base/README.md

 - PHP 8.2 or higher
 - Composer
-- MySQL/MariaDB
+- MySQL
 - Laravel 12.x
 - Node.js (optional, for asset compilation)
-- An environment such as Laragon or XAMPP
+- An environment such as Laragon

 ---